EchoStar (SATS)

 5. Revenue Growth

-We at StockStory place the most emphasis on long-term growth, but within business services, a half-decade historical view may miss recent innovations or disruptive industry trends.
-EchoStar’s recent performance marks a sharp pivot from its five-year trend as its revenue has shown annualized declines of 6.6% over the last two years.
+Long-term growth is the most important, but within business services, a half-decade historical view may miss new innovations or demand cycles.
+EchoStar’s recent performance marks a sharp pivot from its five-year trend as its revenue has shown annualized declines of 6.1% over the last two years.

-We can dig further into the company’s revenue dynamics by analyzing its most important segment, DISH PayTV.
-Over the last two years, EchoStar’s DISH PayTV revenue averaged 8.1% year-on-year declines.
+EchoStar also breaks out the revenue for its most important segment, DISH PayTV.
+Over the last two years, EchoStar’s DISH PayTV revenue averaged 8.5% year-on-year declines.
 This segment has lagged the company’s overall sales.

 6. Operating Margin